whitebox-labs/whitebox-docs/tentacle/t3/protocols.md

 ## Set Protocol By Code

-!> On the Tentacle Mini, only the switch from `I2C` to `UART` can be done in code.
-After the switch to `UART` you can't use the EZO Circuit with the Tentacle Mini until switched back to `I2C` using another method.
+!> On the Tentacle T3, only the switch from `I2C` to `UART` can be done in code.
+After the switch to `UART` you can't use the EZO Circuit with the Tentacle T3 until switched back to `I2C` using another method.

 [filename](https://raw.githubusercontent.com/whitebox-labs/whitebox-docs/master/tentacle/common/ezo-protocols-code.md ':include')